acha11/doomviewer/src/readme.md

 ## Done

+* Spawn at correct height and look angle
+* Stick to floor
 * Render back middle walls (e.g. gratings on "windows" user starts looking at on MAP26)
 * Triangulation: Don't ignore sectors whose perimeter kisses itself
 * Set brightness of floors, walls and ceilings based on sector